lcdb/genomics-workshop-2018/04_genomics-tools.rst

     chr1  40221149  40224005  MACS_filtered_peak_102  1721.44  chr1  40225080  40316177  Il1r1    0   +   ENSMUST00000027241  ENSMUSG00000026072  1076
     chr1  51477080  51478548  MACS_filtered_peak_113  987.53   chr1  51749765  51916071  Myo1b    0   -   ENSMUST00000046390  ENSMUSG00000018417  271218

+So: we have a file containing the intergenic enhancers and which gene is closest to them.

 Get TSSes
 ---------

 We have transcripts, but not TSSes.
 Here's how to get the single 1-bp position just upstream of TSSes.
-How would you get 1kb upstream?

 .. code-block:: bash